AI scribe

 The privacy protections of automated medical scribes vary widely.
-While it is possible to do all the transcription and summarizing locally, with no connection to the internet, most closed-source providers require that data be sent to their own servers, securely processed, and the results sent back.
-Some retailers use zero-knowledge encryption (meaning that the service provider can't access the data).
-Select AI scribes do not use patient data to train their AIs, or rent or resell it to third parties.
-Meanwhile, few providers have published safety or utility data in academic journals, and are actually responsive to requests from medical researchers studying their products.
+While it is possible to do all the transcription and summarizing locally, with no connection to the internet, most closed-source providers require that data be sent to their own servers over the internet, processed there, and the results sent back (as with digital voice assistants).
+Some retailers say their tools use zero-knowledge encryption (meaning that the service provider can't access the data).
+Others explicitly say that they use patient data to train their AIs, or rent or resell it to third parties; the nature of privacy protections used in such situations is unclear, and they are likely not to be fully effective.